When Everyone’s a Publisher, Who Will ‘Convene’ The Public?

 Last week, Richard Hart of MDC, Inc., kindly came to speak to my Public Affairs Reporting for New Media class.
 He led us through an illuminating conversation about the nonprofit’s recently released report on the Triangle’s “Disconnected Youth.”
 (PDF)

-At the end, I raised this question: If government is already publishing a lot of raw data online, and if organizations like MDC are already put together in-depth, relatively objective analyses of public policy issues like this, then what does he — as a former journalist and the nonprofit’s communication director — think is the role for journalists?
-How do we fit in to his overall communication strategy for this report, I wondered.
+In the end, I raised this question: If the government is already publishing a lot of raw data online, and if organizations like MDC are already putting together in-depth, relatively objective analyses of public policy issues like this, then what does he—as a former journalist and the nonprofit’s communication director—think is the role for journalists?
+How do we fit in to his overall communication strategy for this report, I wondered?

-That was a good question, Hart said.
+Hart said that was a good question.
 He noted that his primary focus now, after an initial and relatively small media hit, was convening small groups of influential and interested area leaders from various sectors to discuss how to implement some of MDC’s recommendations.

 That made me wonder: Should journalists be doing that?
-Presuming we think that the subject of high school dropouts is an issue that is relevant and important for our audience, how much effort should news organizations be putting in to creating conversation around content that is created elsewhere?
+Presuming we think that the subject of high school dropouts is an issue that is relevant and important for our audience, how much effort should news organizations be putting into creating conversation around content that is created elsewhere?
 Should journalists be conveners?

 Continue reading “When Everyone’s a Publisher, Who Will ‘Convene’ The Public?”